raml-org/webapi-parser/examples/js/README.md

-## About
-This folder provides some examples of how to use `webapi-parser` in JavaScript projects.
-Those examples showcase: parsing, generation, validation and/or resolving of different WebApi formats.
+This folder provides examples of how to use `webapi-parser` in JavaScript projects.
+Those examples showcase: parsing, generation, validation and/or resolving different API Spec formats.

 ## Installation
 See [JavaScript installation instructions](../../README.md#javascript).